231904/ioanamilea/volunteering/index.md

 I was invited by the Romanian Space Initiative to hold a workshop on particle physics, consisting of a talk on the CMB spectrum and performing a cloud chamber experiment.

 ### Champions United volunteer *Sept 2024*
 CU is an initiative aiming to bring together the highest-performing students in Romania, regardless of field, in a week-long summer camp filled with both with activities aimed at personal development, as well as team-building games and competitions.
-I was one of the 10 volunteers in 2024 and we were responsible of basically all that needs to be taken care of during such an event.
+I was one of the 10 volunteers in 2024 and we were responsible for basically all that needs to be taken care of during such an event.

 ### Mentoring *Sept 2023 – Sept 2024*
 During my first year of university, I was in touch with my previous high school's science fair club and offered mentorship and advice in developing and choosing projects.
 The team has been listed in the [100 young people for Romania's development](https://fundatiadanvoiculescu.ro/echipa-multitouch-din-satu-mare-pioniera-transdisciplinaritatii-in-educatia-romaneasca-inscrisa-in-campania-100-de-tineri-pentru-dezvoltarea-romaniei/ ) catalogue.